craftyjs/craftyjs.github.com/tutorial/bananabomber/create-a-game.md

 latest copy of the completed game from the [Banana Bomber GitHub repository] (https://github.com/sorenbs/bananabomber/blob/master/game.js) or type in the examples as you go; it depends on how you learn.

-Your game will be in three parts:  an HTML file to host the game, the *crafty.js* library you put in your working directory, and a *game.js* file that you will write.
+Your game will be in three main parts:  an HTML file to host the game, the *crafty.js* library you put in your working directory, and a *game.js* file that you will write.
+Later, will add some graphics and other files.
 Start by creating the HTML file:

 {% highlight html %}